machine-intelligence-laboratory/OptimalNumberOfTopics/README.md

     --min-num-topics 100 \  	# minimum number of topics in the text collection --num-topics-interval 50  	# search step in number of topics
 ```

+## Structure

+    .
+    ├── run_search.py 		# Main script which handles all the methods and their parameters and provides a way to run the process through the command line
+    └── topnum           	# Core
+    	├── data 			# Train data handling (eg. Vowpal Wabbit files)
+    	├── scores 			# Scores that are available for optimizing or tracking
+    	└── search_methods 	# Some techniques and ideas that can be used for finding an appropriate number of topics